 Point Nepean Master Plan Implementation

-- Works have commenced on stage one of the campground.
+- Works completed on stage one of the campground.

 - Tenders closed for storytelling and interpretation project.

 BackgroundPoint Nepean National Park is one of Victoria’s most important natural, cultural and historical places, and a popular visitor destination for hundreds-of-thousands of visitors each year.
 A significant place for Traditional Owners of the lands, the Bunurong people, andfor the protection of a range of native plants and animals.

 Parks Victoria is now progressing two more initiatives as part of Stage One:

 - development of a low-impact, short-stay campground comprised of tent platforms at the Quarantine Station complex.